AnthonyRentsch/ac221_final/README.md

 # Debiasing through Rebalancing

-This repository contains the final project code and docuemntation for Anthony Rentsch and Nathain Einstein's final project for Harvard's APCOMP 221 in the spring of 2019.
+This repository contains the final project code and documentation for Anthony Rentsch and Nathan Einstein's final project for Harvard's APCOMP 221 in the spring of 2019.

 ## Folders